pulumi/registry/themes/default/content/registry/packages/oci/_index.md

 ---
-title: Oracle Cloud (OCI)
+title: Oracle Cloud Infrastructure
-meta_desc: Provides an overview of the Oracle Cloud OCI Provider for Pulumi.
+meta_desc: Provides an overview of the Oracle Cloud Infrastructure Provider for Pulumi.
 layout: overview
 ---

-The Oracle Cloud OCI provider for Pulumi can be used to provision any of the cloud resources available in [Oracle Cloud](https://www.oracle.com/cloud).
+The Oracle Cloud Infrastructure (OCI) provider for Pulumi can be used to provision any of the resources available in [OCI](https://www.oracle.com/cloud).
-The Oracle Cloud OCI provider must be configured with credentials to deploy and update resources in OCI.
+The OCI provider must be configured with credentials to deploy and update resources in OCI.

 ## Example